thoughts

 Needless to say, this book wasn't the one for me.

 Halen is a private investigator specialized in profiling murderers.
 She puts Kallum, philosophy professor and presumed serial killer, behind bars (well, in a mental hospital).
-Six months later, Halen seeks the help of Kallum to find a serial killer that seemed linked to philosophy.
+Six months later, Halen seeks the help of Kallum to find a serial killer that seems linked to philosophy.

 If you're at all familiar with the Hannibal book series (or its adaptations), this synopsis might ring a bell.
 I've seen Halen's and Kallum's relationship compared to Clarice and Hannibal's relationship, but I think it's closer to that of Will and Hannibal from the TV show (based on the fact that Halen meets Kallum before his arrest and everything about her dark reveal and memory losses).
 In any case, this is the sort of vibes I was looking for, and it's based on that resemblance that I'd seen it recommended.